hamfist/versioning/README.md

 Easy versioning for your Go binaries

+:boom: **NOTE: You can use this as a library, but it's so small that you probably shouldn't.
+Instead, just copy/paste from [this gist](https://gist.github.com/rafecolton/6049826)** :boom:

 This library, along with the following instructions, add the following flags to your Go binary: